NICMx/FORT-validator/docs/usage.md

 - **Type:** String (Path to file)
 - **Availability:** `argv` and JSON

+> Note: The paragraphs below apply to [Fort 1.5.0](https://github.com/NICMx/FORT-validator/releases/tag/v1.5.0).

+File where the BGPsec Router Keys will be stored in CSV format.

+Since most of the data is binary (Subject Key Identifier and Subject Public Key Info), such data is base64url encoded without trailing pads.

+When the file is specified, its content will be removed to store the Router Keys; if the file doesn't exists, it will be created.
+To print at console, use a hyphen `"-"`.
+If RTR server is enabled, then the BGPsec Router Keys will be printed every [`--server.interval.validation`](#--serverintervalvalidation) secs.

+Each line of the result is printed in the following order: _AS, Subject Key Identifier, Subject Public Key Info_; the first line contains those column descriptors.

+If a value isn't specified, then the BGPsec Router Keys aren't printed.

+> Note: The paragraphs below apply to [Fort master](https://github.com/NICMx/FORT-validator).

 File where the BGPsec Router Keys will be stored in the configured format (see [`--output.format`](#--outputformat)).